kubeflow/website/content/en/docs/azure/authentication-oidc.md

     * **${KF_DIR}** - The full path to your Kubeflow application directory.

-1. Confiure OIDC Auth service settings:
+1. Configure OIDC Auth service settings:

-   In `/manifests/stacks/azure/application/oidc-authservice/kustomization.yaml` update settings with values corresponding your app registration.
+   In `/manifests/stacks/azure/application/oidc-authservice/kustomization.yaml` update the settings with values corresponding your app registration as follows:

     ```
     - client_id=<client_id>